 Meet Our Dedicated Farmers...

-Vegetable farmer, farmer educator and Fall retail manager, Victoria Lautsbaugh.
-She has farmed at Snipes for over 10 years and enjoys gardening, cooking, and eating all of the wonderful things we grow on the farm.
+Our very special Snipes Farm Manager - vegetable farmer, agriculture/environmental educator, horticulturalist and Fall retail manager, Victoria Lautsbaugh.
+She has farmed at Snipes for over 10 years and is experienced in organic techniques.
+She enjoys gardening, cooking, and eating all of the wonderful things we grow on the farm.
 Victoria also loves seeing all the smiling faces at CSA pick-up.
 In the autumn, she turns into a pumpkin and manages fall weekend sales, including pumpkins!

 Favorite Veggie: Ripe Peppers, Hot & Sweet Favorite Place on the Farm: In the Basil